bhelfert/nand2tetris/README.md

 * [Memory Elements, incl.
 PC](https://github.com/sevenlist/nand2tetris/tree/master/projects/03)
 * [CPU, Keyboard, Screen](https://github.com/sevenlist/nand2tetris/tree/master/projects/05)

 using only NAND gates and data flip-flops (DFFs) as atomic, primitive, building blocks.
+A clock is provided by the simulator and emulators.

 All chips are implemented using this [Hardware Description Language](http://www.nand2tetris.org/chapters/appendix%20A.pdf) (HDL).